A Leyland taxi driver walked free from court yesterday after being found not guilty of flouting the smoking ban.

 "We were confident that our Enforcement Officer’s statement stacked up as robust evidence and are disappointed that the Magistrates found in favour of the defendant.

-“Despite our disappointment, we will not let this result deter us from our commitment to enforce the law when it comes to littering, smoking in a workplace or work’s vehicle, or committing any other environmental offences.
+“Despite our disappointment, we will not let this result deter us from our commitment to enforce the law when it comes to littering, smoking in a workplace or work’s vehicle, or committing any

 "We will now consider how best to learn from this experience and look at whether there are any lessons to be learned when it comes to gathering evidence at the time an offence is committed.”